charbileigh/charbileigh/README.md

 🌸🌸
+I am a friendly and passionate individual with a diverse set of interests and skills.
+Professionally, I work as a QA Tester and Application Support specialist.
+I have a keen eye for detail and a strong understanding of software testing and troubleshooting.
+I am constantly looking for ways to improve processes and deliver the best possible results.

+One of my biggest passions is data development.
+I love diving into complex data sets and uncovering insights that can drive business growth and success.
+I am always eager to learn new tools and techniques to enhance my skills in this field.

+In my career, I have had the opportunity to work with various industries and organizations, which has given me a well-rounded understanding of the tech world.
+My experience has taught me the importance of adaptability and problem-solving, which I bring to every project I work on.

-I am a software tester with a Bachelor of Science in Mechanical and Mechatronics Engineering and a Postgraduate Diploma in Disability Studies from the University of Cape Town (UCT).
+I am a firm believer in continuous learning and growth.
+I am always seeking new challenges and opportunities to expand my knowledge and skills.
+I hold a Bachelor of Science in Mechanical and Mechatronic Engineering and a Postgraduate Degree in Disability Studies from the University of Cape Town (UCT).

-My expertise spans software development, quality assurance testing, project management, and freelance writing.
-I excel at designing sophisticated user interfaces, testing interfaces, writing compelling narratives, and managing innovative projects that seamlessly blend technology and accessibility.
-I am a well-rounded professional who wants to redefine the future, launching one groundbreaking project after another.

-I ensure the quality and functionality of software systems and contribute to data development.
-My work includes testing applications, and configuring software to meet business requirements.
-I work closely with various teams to ensure that everything runs smoothly and delivers high quality results that meet our objectives.
+My biggest hobby is knitting.
+There is something so therapeutic about creating beautiful pieces with just a set of needles and yarn.
+It also allows me to unleash my creativity and produce unique designs.
 🌸🌸

 ## My Tech Stack 💻